How to use OpenCV in Python

 Get started with Replit

-Turn your knowledge into a real tool.
-Describe what you want to build, like “a web app that counts faces in an uploaded image” or “a utility that draws boxes around text in a document.”
+Now, turn these concepts into a real tool.
+Describe what you want to Replit Agent, like "an app that counts objects in an image" or "a face detector for a live video feed."

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.